maximilien/musings/blogs/ai/5/draft.md

 But after doing over a dozen of them in 2025, I've come to see hackathons as something else entirely: accidental research labs.
 You don't just build things at hackathons—you learn how other people build things.
 You see what tools they reach for, what strategies they use, what shortcuts work and what shortcuts break.
 And if you're paying attention, that observational data is as valuable as anything you code.

 This post is everything I learned from that year of hacking.
-A playbook, a set of lessons, and a case for why hackathons might be one of the most underrated methodology in tech.
+A playbook, a set of lessons, and a case for why hackathons might be one of the most underrated methodologies in tech.

 ![The author headlining CF Summit 2019 hackathon which he did for five years in late 2010s](images/max-headlining-cf-summit-2018-hackathon.jpg)